Bourges Cathedral: Towers and the Grand Housteau

 The north tower is the only one finished and is the taller of the two.
 It was given an elaborate Flamboyant Gothic decoration including a profusion of ornamental pinnacles and crockets, as well as copies of 13th-century statues installed in the niches.
 At the top is a lantern crowned by a large bronze pelican.
 The original 16th-century pelican statue is kept inside the cathedral.
 This tower contains the six bells of the cathedral, which replaced those melted down during the Revolution.
 They date to the 19th and 20th century.
-The largest is the bourdon, Guillaume-Etienne of Gros Guillaume, 2.13 meters in diameter and weighing 6.08 tons.
+The largest is the bourdon, Guillaume-Etienne of Gros Guillaume, 2.13 metres long in diameter and weighing 6.08 tons.
 It was cast in 1841–42.

 The south tower, the shorter of the two and unfinished, had insufficient foundations and was unstable from the beginning.
 It was eventually reinforced in 1314 with a massive buttress on its flank.
 This buttress, besides supporting the tower, contained a stairway and the small prison operated by the cathedral chapter.
 The upper room of the buttress was used as the office of the architect, and has plans of the bays and a rose window etched on the stone floor, where they could be consulted by cathedral builders.
 In the 18th century, it was used for a time as a studio by the painter François Boucher.

 The south tower originally contained the belfry and the great bells of the cathedral.
 These were removed following the Revolution and melted down for their bronze.
 As a result, the tower was called "Le Sourde" ("the deaf") or "Le Muette" ("The silent").

 The central portion of the west front above the portals and between the towers is known as the Grand Housteau.
 It is later than the rest of the west front, rebuilt in the 16th century in the Flamboyant Gothic style, following the collapse of the north tower.
 The exceptional height of the Grand Housteau and its rose window announces the great height of the nave behind it.

+Bells

+Bourges Cathedral has 6 ringing bells in the north tower, 4 smaller bells and 2 bourdons.